dalesgit/zettelkasten/Poetry/christmas-25.md

 created: 2025-12-23 18:47
 ---

-The days seem different some how
+The days seem different now somehow\
-This year the expectation is for a quiet Christmas.
+This year the expectation is for a quiet Christmas. \
 A first?

 For all that has been.
-Thanks.
+Thanks.\
 For all that is to come.
 Yes.

-The need is very great
+The need is very great\
 As we wait in a land of darkness.

 ---

-Turning and turning in the widening gyre
+Turning and turning in the widening gyre   \
-The falcon cannot hear the falconer;
+The falcon cannot hear the falconer;\
-Things fall apart; the centre cannot hold;
+Things fall apart; the centre cannot hold;\
-Mere anarchy is loosed upon the world,
+Mere anarchy is loosed upon the world,\
-The blood-dimmed tide is loosed, and everywhere
+The blood-dimmed tide is loosed, and everywhere   \
-The ceremony of innocence is drowned;
+The ceremony of innocence is drowned;\
-The best lack all conviction, while the worst
+The best lack all conviction, while the worst   \
 Are full of passionate intensity.

-Surely some revelation is at hand;
+Surely some revelation is at hand;\
-Surely the Second Coming is at hand.
+Surely the Second Coming is at hand.\
+… \
+(WB Yeats)
 ---

+All are in need of grace\
+Grace is available for all\
+But some fall on their face to avoid receiving it\
+While others puff their pride and autonomy\
+While spiting their face.\
+But somewhere in the quiet approach\
+Appears another who whispers, "Have mercy on me."\
+ἐλέησον.